dodevops/socko/README.md

 For this to work, instead of setting a cartridge name, do something like this:

-    {{<< MULTI:SCOPE:CARTRIDGE-REGEXP >>}}
+    {{<< COLLECT:SCOPE:CARTRIDGE-REGEXP >>}}

-The cartridge name is prefixed with "MULTI:", a scope and is actually a regular expression to match cartridge files.
+The cartridge name is prefixed with "COLLECT:", a scope and is actually a regular expression to match cartridge files.

 The scope defines how many levels SOCKO! will scan for matching cartridge files.
 The value 0 only scans the current node.
 If a file can not be matched,